sayo-hs/heftia/README.md

 Here, the number 16 should be set to the maximum number of effects you want to stack.
 The default in GHC is 4, which is quite low, so it's a good idea to set it to around 16 globally, rather than specifying the pragma in each file individually.

-The supported versions are GHC 9.4.1 and later.
+The supported versions are GHC 9.6.2 and later.
-This library has been tested with GHC 9.4.1, 9.6.6 and 9.8.2.

 ## Example